mrezkys/readky/README.md

 > Readky is created by [mrezkys](https://www.facebook.com/mrezkys12) and the user interface are designed by [mrezkys](https://www.facebook.com/mrezkys12)

 ## Announcement
-> Now Meracik is currently in development process.
+> Now Readky is currently in development process.